AlgorithmChopda/Data_Preprocessing-in-Machine-Learning/README.md

 Pre-process the images.
 Preprocessing the images takes a lot of time and is very error-prone process

-we have built and developed the pre-processing Library that pre-process the images in this we have :
+we have built and developed the pre-processing Library that pre-process the images, in this we have :

 - read N no of images from N no of directories